2011 Popular Front of India social justice conference

-Declaration
+Planning

-Social Justice Conference decision was taken at the two days meeting of the National Executive Council of the Popular Front of India in New Delhi.A nationwide conference campaign is designed to take out the conference message to every nook and corner of the country.
-An organizing committee has been constituted for the conduct of the conference with Muhammad Ali Jinnah as general convener, Muhammad Shafi and Muhammad Roshan as conveners.A PFI Press release said K. M. Shareef, General Secretary of Popular Front.PFI Chairman E.M.
+The decision to host the conference was made at the two-day meeting of the National Executive Council of the Popular Front of India in New Delhi.
+An organizing committee was constituted for the conference, with Muhammad Ali Jinnah as general convener and Muhammad Shafi and Muhammad Roshan as conveners.
+A PFI Press release said K. M. Shareef, General Secretary of Popular Front, PFI Chairman E.M.
 Abdul Rahiman, Moulana Usman Baig, Moulana Kalimullah Rashadi, Adv.
 K. P. Muhammad Shareef and others participated.